-Imagine a family environment where a loved one is affected by a developmental disorder such as autism, bipolar disorder, seizure disorder, or attention-deficit hyperactivity disorder (ADHD).
+Imagine a family environment where a loved one is affected by a developmental disability such as autism, bipolar disorder, seizure disorder, or attention-deficit hyperactivity disorder (ADHD).
 It’s a difficult predicament to be in and, frankly, it’s a scenario that can cause havoc between parents, in family environments, in classroom settings, and at work environments.

-Often times, those diagnosed with a developmental disorder face a lifetime of personal and career challenges that impact not only themselves, but also those in their communities and close-knit circles such as their parents, siblings, teachers, classmates, and co-workers.
+Often times, those diagnosed with a developmental disability face a lifetime of personal and career challenges that impact not only themselves, but also those in their communities and close-knit circles such as their parents, siblings, teachers, classmates, and co-workers.
 Enter, Chronaly Inc. (Chronaly).
-At Chronaly, our focus and relentless drive is to develop mobile health solutions that can improve the well-being, health, and health outcomes of children and adults with developmental disorders.
+At Chronaly, our focus and relentless drive is to develop mobile health solutions that can improve the well-being, health, and health outcomes of children and adults with developmental disabilities.

 Jeffrey’s autism has redefined Lily’s family environment to the point where every day is a “new day.”
 Each new day is full of situations that could trigger meltdowns.
 Imagine the daily radical shifts and mental roller-coasters when your day can be either a success or a new crisis due to the uncontrollable influence of autism.
 For Lily’s brother, Jeffrey, physical sensations are often a mystery.
 For months at a time, Jeffrey would complain that his lungs were collapsing or his teeth were melting, often to the point of meltdowns or crying fits which cause havoc for his parents and family.